Jatish-Khanna/sorting/README.md

 # sorting
-<pre> A collection of algorithms to sort a list of Integers - the function has been decided at runtime based on size of list
-  numbersList < 10 - QuickSort
-  else numbersList  - MergeSort
+<pre> A collection of algorithms to sort a list of Integers -
+the function has been decided at runtime based on size of list numbersList.size() < 10 - QuickSort else numbersList to be sorted using MergeSort
 </pre>

 # build